 You’ll also need to consider the dietary requirements of your guests.
 Few people will expect you to cater to the specific needs of every person, but it’s always a good idea to provide a few vegetarian and vegan options as well as several that are free from common allergens such as wheat.
 If you’re hosting an informal party for friends and family, the chances are you’ll know who can eat what and can cater accordingly.

 Giving your garden party a theme is a fun way to set the tone of your event.
 A theme doesn’t have to mean fancy dress, although it certainly can if that appeals to you and your guests.

 A theme helps to tie all the strands of your party together to create an ambience.
 The menu, decorations and your recommendations for appropriate dress should all reflect the theme.
 Serve cocktails in pineapples, play reggae tunes and invite your guests to wear Hawaiian shirts for a funky summer vibe.
 Or host a “day at the races” with dainty sandwiches, horse racing games and smart attire for a more formal, classic event.
 Your imagination should have no limits when it comes to creating a party theme!

 If you’re planning an event that will last longer than it takes to consume the food provided, a choice of entertainment and games will help to keep your guests in the party spirit.

 This could be as simple as playing some music or displaying photos of you having a blast with your guests.
-Or you could really go to town and create a range of games, for example, a piñata, outdoor skittles or garden boules.
+Or you could really go to town and hire entertainment, or create a range of games, for example, a piñata, outdoor skittles or garden boules.
 Make sure the entertainment you provide fits with your theme (if you have one) and is suitable for the guests you’ve invited.